 During 2020, in connection with initiatives to reduce the Company's overall cost structure following the acquisition of First Data, the Company terminated certain of its existing lease agreements to upgrade and consolidate its computing infrastructure.
 The Company upgraded or replaced certain leased hardware under separate, new lease agreements, resulting in the early termination and disposal of existing hardware under the current lease agreements.
 As such, the Company adjusted the amortization period for these existing lease agreements to coincide with the modified remaining term.
 Finance lease expense during the year ended December 31, 2020 includes \$62 million of accelerated amortization associated with the termination of these vendor contracts.
 In addition, the Company executed similar terminations to certain of its existing software financing agreements.
-Amortization expense during the year ended December 31, 2020 includes \$62 million of accelerated amortization associated amortization associated with the termination of these vendor contracts.
+Amortization expense during the year ended December 31, 2020 includes \$56 million of these vendor contracts.